Myrichthys colubrinus: Species Description

 A unique feature that makes eels in the genus Myricthys is how they have posterior nostrils located either within the mouth, or located along the upper lip.
 The anterior nostrils on the other hand are notably protruding from the face, being tubular in shape.
 Snake eels from the Myricthys genus are also categorized by having molariform teeth, with the banded snake eel having specifically granular style teeth that are contained within two rows in the jaw.
-The body length is on average 51-68cm with the largest specimen having been found being 97cm in length from tip of the snout to tip of the tail.
+The body length is on average 51–68 cm with the largest specimen having been found being 97 cm in length from tip of the snout to tip of the tail.
 There are small pectoral fins that can be seen on the banded snake eels if you look behind the gills.
 The only other fins visible on the eels are its dorsal fins.
 The dorsal fin blends in with the body but runs all the way down the back of the fish to the tail.
 It is this fin that supports their movement along with their body shape.
 They move in a very methodical and typically slow undulation.
 M. colubrinus moves by changing their entire body shape along their spine in to an "S" configuration to push themselves through the water and across the rocky and coral-filled reefs of which they live.

 Image illustrating head and unique protrusible nostrils of Banded Snake Eel.